razoumov/publish/visualization.md

 * VMD scripting
 * In-situ visualization (Catalyst, LibSim)
 * Open-source photogrammetry
-* Open-source GIS
+* Open-source GIS (and maybe some ArcGIS: commercial)
 * Other advanced topics in ParaView and VisIt (e.g., Programmable Filter)

 ## Remote visualization on Compute Canada systems

-- Large-scale rendering workshops: included into ParaView slides
+- Large-scale rendering workshop: included into ParaView slides
   - 2019 contest (NACA airfoil) dataset {Cedar,Graham,Béluga}:/project/6003910/VisThis2019 and
   Niagara:/scinet/course/VisThis2019
   - deep ocean asteroid impact Cedar:/project/6003910/razoumov/ieeevis2018 (we have permission to use it for